Graph theory: Applications

 Graphs can be used to model many types of relations and processes in physical, biological, social and information systems.
 Many practical problems can be represented by graphs.
 Emphasizing their application to real-world systems, the term network is sometimes defined to mean a graph in which attributes (e.g. names) are associated with the vertices and edges, and the subject that expresses and understands real-world systems as a network is called network science.

 Computer science

-Within computer science, cybernetics uses graphs to represent networks of communication, data organization, computational devices, the flow of computation, etc. For instance, the link structure of a website can be represented by a directed graph, in which the vertices represent web pages and directed edges represent links from one page to another.
+Within computer science, 'causal' and 'non-causal' linked structures are graphs that are used to represent networks of communication, data organization, computational devices, the flow of computation, etc. For instance, the link structure of a website can be represented by a directed graph, in which the vertices(nodes) represent web pages and directed edges represent links from one page to another.
 A similar approach can be taken to problems in social media, travel, biology, computer chip design, mapping the progression of neuro-degenerative diseases, and many other fields.
 The development of algorithms to handle graphs is therefore of major interest in computer science.
 The transformation of graphs is often formalized and represented by graph rewrite systems.
 Complementary to graph transformation systems focusing on rule-based in-memory manipulation of graphs are graph databases geared towards transaction-safe, persistent storing and querying of graph-structured data.